7RU7H/Archive/Alledged-Real-World-Stuff/No-Simulation-Proof.md

 Use this application with a limited dictionary.

-(Disprove)Deprove a Simulation (stdin, stdout stderr) with Biological Imperative and protected Life algorithm with time travel family holiday policy committee https://www.port.ac.uk/news-events-and-blogs/news/scientist-suggests-gravity-further-supports-theory-we-are-living-in-a-simulated-universe []()
+Disprove a Simulation (stdin, stdout stderr) with a Biological Imperative and to protected the Life algorithm with time travel family holiday policy committee https://www.port.ac.uk/news-events-and-blogs/news/scientist-suggests-gravity-further-supports-theory-we-are-living-in-a-simulated-universe []()
 - Size of the Universe (light measuring this properly)
 - Fundamental model of Universe would require a computer infinitely big and Black hole are just wholes in the Dark matter of the Universe